By: Marilyn L. Davis

 - Why take risks later in life?

-Regular readers at Two Drops of Ink know that I’ve been in abstinence-based recovery for twenty-nine years, ran a women’s recovery home for twenty-one years and wrote a recovery curriculum, Therapeutic Integrated Educational Recovery System (TIERS).
+Regular readers at Two Drops of Ink know that I’ve been in abstinence-based recovery for thirty plus years, ran a women’s recovery home for twenty-one years and wrote a recovery curriculum, Therapeutic Integrated Educational Recovery System (TIERS).

 Those experiences and writing the curriculum created a logical foundation for writing my other blog, FromAddict2Advocate.
 I’m sure that makes sense, how I would take what I knew and write about addiction and recovery, but it still doesn’t explain my willingness to venture into writing about writing.